sourcegraph/handbook/content/departments/product-engineering/process/planning-process.md

 ### Quarterly department OKRs

 - **Purpose:** set directional strategy with clear outcomes for what our department will achieve.
 They communicate to our department and cross-functionally what we view as the most important themes we are focused on as a department this quarter.
-- Objectives
+ - Objectives:
   - Are high impact outcomes that we need to achieve for the business
   - Are inspiring
   - Are specific enough to provide alignment and context to make decisions, and also broad enough that multiple teams can contribute to it
   - Allow us to prioritize the work that is most important
  - KRs:
   - Are how we know we have achieved the objective
   - Are supported by a list of all the things that we will do in order to achieve the outcome we desire, including directly responsible individuals for each item
  - Objectives and KRs:
   - Are not necessarily meant to reflect commitments to other departments
   - Are not necessarily always cross-functional
   - Do not need to be relevant for ALL teams/orgs
   - Do not need to represent the sum of what everyone is doing
 - **Drivers:** Prod/eng directors
 - **Approvers:** [Christina Forney](../../../team/index.md#christina-forney) & [Nick Snyder](../../../team/index.md#nick-snyder)
 - **Key input providers:** EMs, Customer Support Managers, & PMs